 Related Topic: Divorce Mediation Process

 Regardless of the mediation style, there are several things you can depend on in the mediation process.
 First, mediation is flexible and confidential.
-The mediation process gives you, and your spouse, a method to settle the conflict and make decisions between the two of you.
-It allows you to do so in a way that helps you work together as parents after your divorce.
-The less adversarial approach, privacy, lower cost, healthier co-parenting relationship after divorce and a more satisfying outcome are the biggest reasons spouses choose mediation over the court system.
+Flexibility and confidentiality in the divorce mediation process allows you, and your spouse, a way to divorce amicably.
+The process also provides privacy, lower costs, healthier co-parenting post-divorce, and a more satisfying outcome.
+Mediation gives both spouses helpful ools they can use in post-divorce communication.

 Divorce mediator's role

-The mediator remains unbiased between the couple – this means the mediator will not pick sides and will remain unbiased.
-The mediator serves both spouses as a facilitator of information and communication.
-The mediator cannot give advice to either party and cannot act as an advocate for either party.
-Mediators often provide factual information that is helpful in facilitating the discussion or they may highlight your need for additional information.
-When the mediator provides such information they will provide the same information to both parties - it is often done so via mediation session, email or phone call with both parties.
+The mediator remains unbiased – this means the mediator will not pick sides and will remain a neutral facilitator.
+The mediator serves both spouses as a facilitator of communication, information, and problem-solving.
+The mediator cannot give legal advice, financial advice, or act as an advocate for either spouse.
+Mediators often provide factual information that is helpful in facilitating the discussion.
+They may also highlight your need for additional information when it is not readily available in the process (e.g. obtaining a real estate appraisal to determine value of a home).
+When the mediator provides such information they will provide the same information to both parties - it is often done so via the mediation session, an email or a phone call with both parties.

 The benefits of mediation